History of the University of Michigan: The Catholepistemiad (1817–1821)

-When it came to funding the project, Woodward being a Freemason himself looked to Zion Lodge No. 1 of Detroit for financial support.
+When it came to funding the project, Woodward being a Freemason himself looked to Zion Lodge of Detroit for financial support.
 On September 15, 1817 Zion Lodge met and subscribed the sum of $250 in aid of the university, payable in the sum of $50 per year.
 Of the total amount subscribed to start the university two-thirds came from Zion Lodge and its members.

 The cornerstone of the university's first building, near the corner of Bates St. and Congress St. in Detroit, was laid on September 24, 1817, and within a year both a primary school and a classical academy were functioning within it.

 Five days after the laying of the cornerstone, the Treaty of Fort Meigs was signed between the United States and various Native American tribes.
 Among its provisions was the ceding of 1920 acre of land by the Chippewa, Ottawa, and Potawatomi tribes to the "college at Detroit" for either use or sale, and an equal amount to St. Anne's Church in Detroit, where Father Richard was rector.
 No college had officially been created yet, so the next month Monteith and Richard decreed the creation of the "First College of Michigania" at Detroit.
 Despite this decree, no college was organized, and instruction remained limited to the existing primary school and academy.

 The land granted to the college and the church was of two parts, one consisting of three sections near Macon, Michigan and one consisting of three sections to be selected later, with the college and church each having one-half interest in each section.
 These latter sections were not selected until 1821, and the university received legal title to them in 1824.
 In 1826, the university swapped its interest in the land at Macon for the church's interest in the others.
 Though evidence is scant, one historian believes that the land was later sold and the proceeds used in the running of the operation in Detroit.

 The University of Michigan was sued in 1971 by descendants of the tribes who claimed that the land grant should have been held in trust, with the proceeds used to provide for their education.
 The court ruled in favor of the university, saying the lands were given as an outright gift (due in part to the tribes' affection for Father Richard), and the Michigan Court of Appeals upheld the ruling in 1981.